 If you wish to cancel or amend your appointment please call the relevant number below so your appointment can be re-arranged and your appointment slot offered to another patient.
 The offices are open:

-For outpatient appointments at Sunderland Royal Hospital, Monkwearmouth Hospital, the Galleries Health Centre and Durham Diagnostic and Treatment Centre call: 0191 541 0101
+For outpatient appointments at Sunderland Royal Hospital, South Tyneside District Hospital, the Galleries Health Centre and Durham Diagnostic and Treatment Centre (DTC) call: 0191 541 0101.

 Alternatively, you can cancel or reschedule an appointment electronically - click here.